Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment: SUSY DFSZ axion model

 \section{SUSY DFSZ axion model}

 In the supersymmetric axion model, the axion superfield at the energy scale below the PQ symmetry breaking scale $V_{PQ}$ is given by

 where $s$ is the saxion field, $a$ is the axion field and $\tilde{a}$ is the fermionic superpartner of axion i.e. axino.
-The advantage of SUSY DFSZ model is that the $\mu$ problem and the strong CP problem can be solved simultaneously.
+The advantage of the SUSY DFSZ model is that the $\mu$ problem and the strong CP problem can be solved simultaneously by the well-known Kim-Nilles mechanism~\cite{Kim:1983dt}.
 Since two Higgs doublets carry the PQ charge, the bare $\mu$ term is forbidden.
 Only the higher dimensional operator is allowed,